Course Delivery Language: English

 At the end of each module, there is a test.
 Participants must successfully complete the test before continuing to the next module.
 Participants that do not achieve 100% can review the module content and try as many times as necessary to advance and complete the course.
 Test questions are randomly selected from a test bank, making each test unique.

-Upon successfully completing all modules, there is a printable certificate for your records.
+Upon successfully completing all modules, a certificate will be emailed to you for your records.